gsilva2016/langchain-examples/video-summarization/README.md

 ./run-demo.sh --skip
 ```

-## Run sample RAG application
+## Run sample vector search/retrieve application

-Run RAG on the images and summaries you have ingested in the vector DB.
+Run vector search/retrieve on the images and summaries you have ingested in the vector DB.

-*Note*: Currently RAG and video-summarization run as separate processes.
-Please run RAG searches on input videos you have already run video-summarization on.
+*Note*: Currently vector search/retrieve and video-summarization run as separate processes.
+Please run searches on input videos you have already run video-summarization on.

-3 types of RAG searches are possible currently:
+3 types of vector search/retrieve are possible currently:

 1. Text based similarity search
 Open `run_demo.sh` and enter the QUERY_TEXT in `QUERY_TEXT=` and `FILTER_EXPR`(optional) variable.